iaincollins/iaincollins/README.md

  <a href="https://next-auth.js.org"><img src="https://user-images.githubusercontent.com/595695/151672056-ba14691b-b260-4010-8b2a-d7429c339319.png" width="800"></a>
 </p>

 I created NextAuth.js because there wasn't anything like it already and I wanted adding authentication to new projects to be easier.
-It now has millions of downloads a month and become one of top 1,000 open I created NextAuth.js to simplify adding authentication to new projects, as there wasn't a similar solution available.
-It now has millions of monthly downloads and has become one of the top 1,000 open-source projects on GitHub and in thousands of projects, and used by millions of end users.
+It now has millions of downloads a month and become one of top 1,000 open-source projects on GitHub and in thousands of projects and used by millions people every day.

 NextAuth.js is an open-source, community-supported project built around interoperability with open standards.
 It has expanded to support dozens of authentication providers and a wide range of SQL and NoSQL databases.
 Initially developed for React, and specifically Next.js (hence the name), it has been ported to other popular JS frameworks like Vue.js and Svelte, can be used with other non-JS systems, like Drupal.